About the KCM Numeracy Counts Academy

 - deepen their understanding of foundational and advanced number concepts

-- design and implement tasks that provide meaningful engagement opporutnites for all students to build foundational and advanced number concepts
+- analyze and implement tasks that provide meaningful engagement opportunities for all students to build fluency with number concepts

 January-April Year One